Parth2031/Frontend-WebDevelopment/README.md

 # Frontend-WebDevelopment
-It covers all HTML,CSS,Javascipt,React,Webpack,ESLint and more.
+It covers all HTML,CSS,Javascipt,React,Webpack and more.